hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - added vertex configurations to the general graph props table

+- better visualisations
   - created a visualisation of the snub operation and added it to the thesis
+  - unified the look of all the visualisations with Inkscape

+- added text about how chromatic polynomial can be computed using a recursive formula
+  - referenced the book "Chromatic Graph Theory" by Chartrand and Zhang